-A bachelor’s degree in an area of study such as criminal justice and three years of law school is needed to become a lawyer.
-A 10 percent growth in employment is forecast for this profession by the BLS.
+A bachelor's degree in an area of study such as criminal justice and three years of law school is needed to become a lawyer.
+The BLS forecasts 10% growth in employment for this profession.
 Students interested in these career paths typically enjoy courses such as Legal Traditions, Legal and Justice Research Methods and Judicial Administration.

 Jobs in criminal justice may also be geared towards academic research into criminal intent, organized crime, terrorist activities or individual psychological indicators.